WGBH-MLA/AAPB2/app/views/exhibits/eotp/notes.md

 <a name="38"></a><sup>38</sup>Matthew D. Lassiter and Joseph Crespino, eds., *The Myth of Southern Exceptionalism* (Oxford: Oxofrd University Press, 2010), 14.

-<a name="39"></a><sup>39</sup>Clarence Lang, "Locating the Civil Rights Movement: An Essay on the Deep South, Midwest, and Border South in Black Freedom Studies."
-Journal of Social History 47, no. 2 (Winter 2013): 371-400.
+<a name="39"></a><sup>39</sup>Clarence Lang, "Locating the Civil Rights Movement: An Essay on the Deep South, Midwest, and Border South in Black Freedom Studies," Journal of Social History 47, no. 2 (Winter 2013): 371-400, https://www.jstor.org/stable/43305919.

 <a name="40"></a><sup>40</sup>Whereas *Eyes I* focuses on the [southern civil rights movement](https://americanarchive.org/exhibits/civil-rights), *Eyes II* explores the continuation of the struggle in many of the nation’s cities, from Los Angeles to Boston.